AlfiePerkins1/CSGO-Bible/Bible.md

 ​	**Pistol**

   - Because Glocks are superior to the USP when up close and moving T's tend to rush/contact B therefore having 3 B on pistol round is standard, as well as 1 jiggle peeking mid and one playing retake on A(*CT/Triple or falling back to con from stairs*).
-    - However

 ​	**Force Buys**